google/ExoPlayer/guide.md

   demonstrates usage of ExoPlayer.

 This guide describes the ExoPlayer library and its use.
-It refers to code in the demo app throughout in order provide concrete examples.
+It refers to code in the demo app throughout in order to provide concrete examples.
 The guide touches on the pros and cons of using ExoPlayer.
 It shows how to use ExoPlayer to play DASH, SmoothStreaming and HLS adaptive streams, as well as formats such as FMP4, MP4, M4A, MKV, WebM, MP3, AAC, MPEG-TS, MPEG-PS, OGG, FLV and WAV.
 It also discusses ExoPlayer events, messages, customization and DRM support.